entando/entando-docs/vuepress/docs/v6.3.2/tutorials/ecr/publish-simple-bundle.md

 ```
 On subsequent iterations you can run just this command again to quickly push a new version of your bundle to git.

-5. You can now register the bundle into the ECR registry in one step.
+5. You can now deploy the bundle into the Entando Component Repository in one step.
 ``` sh
 ent prj deploy
 ```